xiaocen-luo/bi-consolidating-model/README.md

 # bi-consolidating-model

-Source code of bi-consolidating model.
+The source code and dataset of the bi-consolidating model are in the branch master.

-We are sorting out the experimental material and will update with available code soon.